 In 1961 after much study and consideration, Art left the Mennonite church and joined The Church of Jesus Christ of Latter-day Saints.
 Reedley was a town predominantly filled with German Mennonites.
 It created quite a stir in the community when Arthur converted to Mormonism.
 (Grace had been baptized in the LDS Church as a child, but was no longer active when she met Arthur.)
 He embraced this new religion, along with his family, joining the small LDS Branch in Reedley.
 In April 1963 the family was sealed in the Los Angeles Temple

 In 1967, their old homestead two story farmhouse was torn down, and the Laemmlens built a new home in the same location.
 Art and Grace spent many hours designing their dream home which had all of the modern conveniences.

 Art has been involved in many community and civic affairs, including Toastmaster’s International, 6 years as a PTA President, a member of the Community Chest, Reedley College Advisory Counsel, Reedley Community Farmer of the Year in 1979, and he served the Bishop of the Reedley Ward from 1978 to 1983.

 In 1988 Art and Grace divorced.
-In 1989 he married Kris Ankrum.
-Grace later moved from Reedley to Orem, Utah, where she died unexpectedly on Halloween in 1998.
+He later married Kristine Ankrum.
+Grace moved from Reedley to Orem, Utah, where she died unexpectedly on Halloween in 1998.

 Art and Kris currently live on the family farm.
 Eric does the farming and Art spends a lot of time doing church assignments and working in the Fresno temple.
 Art is a man who’s life has been one of refining and perfecting.
 He is leaving a good mark.